andreas-wilm/game-of-life/README.md

   - Newly-created cells take the most common color of neighbouring cells
   - When cells die, they leave a shaded version of their original color
 - Borderless (optional)
+- REL import

 ## Why?

 Because I needed something to tinker with.
+This started as a one day experiment, which got a bit out of hand.
+The code is not optimized in any way and really just my playground.

 ## Other Nim implementations

 There are plenty of other Game of life implementations in Nim on Github for example.
 Only after I started tinkering, I found another [Nim implementation using SDL/Nimgame2](https://github.com/KieranP/Game-Of-Life-Implementations) by [andrew644](https://github.com/andrew644), which is a lot nicer.
 Unfortunately I couldn't get it to work under WSL2, because SDL can't find an audio device...

 ## Build